fmaylinch/autolayout-helper/README.md

                 attribute:NSLayoutAttributeWidth
                multiplier:0.5
                  constant:0];
 [view addConstraint:c];
 ```

-That is a bit hard to read.
-What that does is to create a constraint with this equation:
+That is a bit hard to read,.
+What it does is to create and add a constraint with this equation:

     v1.width == v2.width * 0.5 + 0